nadyaiva/russian-travel/README.md

 - adding all vendor prefixes for cross-browser compatibility.

-The result is on GitHub pages - [here] (https://nadyaiva.github.io/russian-travel/).
+The result is on GitHub pages - [https://nadyaiva.github.io/russian-travel/](here).